-The city has contracted with Short Elliott Hendrickson (SEH), one of the preeminent waterfront-planning and design firms in the state, to gather input from interested parties on the future of Sturgeon Bay’s westside waterfront.
+The City of Sturgeon Bay has contracted with Short Elliott Hendrickson (SEH), a waterfront-planning and design firm, to gather input from interested parties on the future of Sturgeon Bay’s westside waterfront.
 The majority of the firm’s work will take place during January and February, so the city expects to have a report and recommendations by the end of February.

 “The westside waterfront has received a lot of attention the past few years, and people have opinions on what they’d like to see happen here,” said Laurel Hauser, council member and co-chair of the Ad Hoc Westside Waterfront Planning Committee.
 “This is a chance to step back and take a fresh look at the property.
 We know that our waterfront is incredibly valuable, both economically and historically, and is part of who we are.
 Now’s the time to envision its future and to share your thoughts.”

 SEH will spend two full days – Jan.
 22 and 23 – in Sturgeon Bay conducting daylong workshops that include small-group meetings with stakeholders, meetings with the ad hoc committee and even an input-gathering exercise for children.
 Both of the days’ events will culminate in a public meeting in the evening, when attendees will be able to register responses to planning/design ideas and alternatives via smartphones in real time.

 In addition to the two days of intense activities, the city will offer an online survey beginning Tuesday, Jan.
 15, at sturgeonbaywi.org.